Arthur-Fialho/WCHL25-EducaChain/.github/instructions/general.instructions.md

 ## Code Quality & Formatting

-- We use `rust-lang.rust-analyzer` for formatting and linting **Rust** code.
+- We use `dfinity-foundation.vscode-motoko` for formatting and linting **Motoko** code.
 - We use `prettier` for formatting and linting **TypeScript** code.
-- Run `npm run format` for formatting both typescript and rust code.
+- Run `npm run format` for formatting both typescript and motoko code.

 ## AI Assistance